 I remember a time when library staff members used to complain about the exorbitant fees they were paying for journals.
 The open access movement started and for a while, it seemed like a dream that there could be academic journals that would provide their articles at no cost.
 There are now many journals that are available to anyone free of charge.
 One that has been around for some time is "" A newer journal is the "".

 What caught my attention recently, is when I heard that it costs around USD 3,000 and possibly much more, to publish in an "open access journal".
-More investigation found a report titled: "Costs and Benefits of Open Access - A Guide for Managers in Southern African Higher Education".
+More investigation found a report titled: "".
 This article describes how some publishers have taken to charging academics wishing to publish their articles, rather than charging the users of the articles, such as libraries.
 Since many academics still live in the "publish or perish" world, they are forced to publish articles on a regular basis.
 If institutions insist on only accepting publications in journals that charge exorbitant fees, academics may be left in a position of having to spend large amounts of their salaries just to keep their academic credentials.

 When did "Open Access" become the expensive option?